 2. Create your own signature

-In Blue Ocean Strategy, author Renee Mauborgne gives a clear-cut advice of not diving into the “blood-red section of water” where firms are “ripping each other apart”.
-Instead, what a new startup should do is sidestep from that war, “look for opportunities” and “create your own clear space in the market.”
+In Blue Ocean Strategy, author Renee Mauborgne gives clear-cut advice against diving into the “blood-red section of water” where firms are “ripping each other apart.”
+Instead, what a new startup should do is sidestep that war, “look for opportunities” and “create your own clear space in the market.”

 The simple meaning of this is that if you are a new startup and suddenly you find a giant stepping in your niche and finding comfort, then look for a sub-niche.